 As seamen were increasingly being supported as "out-pensioners" who didn't live on site and instead drew financial support, the hospital closed in 1869 and it was shortly after taken over by the Royal Navy who used it to train officers.

 The Royal Naval College existed the late 1990s.
-Now home to the University of Greenwich and Trinity Music College, the ORNC is simply stunning and offers visitors the chance to see, for free, its chapel and the amazing Painted Hall - where Lord Nelson lay in state before before being buried.
+Now home to the University of Greenwich and Trinity Music College, the ORNC is simply stunning and offers visitors the chance to see its chapel and the amazing Painted Hall - where Lord Nelson lay in state before before being buried.

 You will also see the ORNC is many a movie as the area is often chosen by filmmakers for its stunning period design.
 Films and television programmes to have been shot at the Old Royal Naval College include:

 - Muppets Most Wanted

 - Thor 2